Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 		∴ f (input<>) (underflow<>: overflow<>)
 		8<< you need a sharp tool to open a box
 		8<< you can throw a ball into a box; it's like a chemical reaction...the results of which, are packed in a box, and can be stored in a namespace
+		8<< experiencing massively epic déjà vu; but I feel like last time I was doing this in a game chat...or interacting with others in some interactive/competitive environment; but that was about half a decade ago...it was a game that ran on linux, and I think I was using Ubuntu at the time...I liked that game...but I played way too much...and IDK how programming would've come into the conversation...this is probably a falsified memory...neurons are crossing as they jump bridges...fawlty mental leaps...but I do remember having a hack at a purely literate programming language, half a decade ago (unrelated/independent of the game I mentioned); shortly, until I realised how poorly "designed" natural language is...
 	>8